montagejs/montagejs.org/docs/wip-composition.md

 ---

 layout: docs
-title: Component composition using Montage
+title: Component composition using Mod

 ---

-# Component composition using Montage.
+# Component composition using Mod

 The way to create and compose the ui for your application using montage is primarily by expressing this in the markup of your templates.